Updated June, 2017

 Spaniards eyes will pop when they see the hideous but delicious percebes at a fraction of the price of the old country.

 In the meat section, you’ll have to stomach the piles of sacrificed kid goat and bunny corpses.
-Chef and food consultant Stan Gray swears by stands 44-46 who sell veal scaloppini and ossobuco ready to cook.
-Nearby stands stock lamb, both New Zealand and national (which is good for Indian or Moroccan stews), but it is often frozen; on Fridays and Saturdays they are more likely to have thawed meat which can then be cut to order.
+Chef and food consultant Stan swears by stands 44-46 who sell veal scaloppini and ossobuco ready to cook.
+Nearby stands stock lamb, both New Zealand and national (which is more like mutton but good for Indian or Moroccan stews), but it is often frozen; on Fridays and Saturdays they are more likely to have thawed meat which can then be cut or ground to order.
 You could pick up an armadillo as well if your soiree has a pre-Hispanic theme.
 More tempting are fresh farm turkeys (don’t worry, they’ll remove the head and feet for you) packaged ducks, and, occasionally, free range local ducks which will produce a knockout Peking roast or á l’orange.

-Several surprisingly well stocked Oriental vegetable stands, the only ones in the whole country, cater to the growing population of Asian immigrants as well as people like me who want to buy bitter melon, long beans, okra, baby bok choy or pea shoots.
+Several surprisingly well stocked Asian vegetable stands, the only ones in the whole country, cater to the growing population of Asian immigrants as well as people like me who want to buy bitter melon, long beans, okra, baby bok choy or pea shoots.

 The ‘gourmet’ produce stands, meanwhile, offer such hard to get greenies as crinkly kale and Savoy cabbage, tiny haricot vertes or yellow wax beans, celeriac, tiny peas, shelled favas and sweet potatoes.